 Millions See Broadway. few Experience It First.

-Discovering Broadway gives Hoosier audiences the exclusive first look at a Broadway bound musical in development.
+Discovering Broadway gives Hoosier audiences the exclusive first look at musicals in development.

 WHAT IS THE PROCESS?

-During an intensive two-week process, Broadway professionals workshop their Broadway bound musical in Central Indiana.
+During an intensive two-week process, New York professionals workshop their new musical in Central Indiana.
 Through the creative process, the musical's composer, lyricist, bookwriter, and director explore the artistic potential of the show and bring the story to exhilarating first life.

 WHAT IS PRESENTED?